We've tested and reviewed a host of Android tablets, here are our best picks.

-So if you're looking for a cheap tablet for media consumption or a premium tablet to serve as a laptopsubstitute, or an affordable one to stream entertainment, here are our picks for the best tablets running the Android operating system.
+So if you're looking for a premium tablet to serve as a laptopsubstitute, or an affordable one to stream entertainment, here are our picks for the best tablets running the Android operating system.
 We update this list periodically, so keep checking back.

 The Samsung Galaxy Tab S8 Plus tablet might be in the middle of the Tab S8 lineup but it is our top pick.
 The 12.4-inch AMOLED display is bright with excellent color.
 It's a great size for entertainment and gaming, while big enough for light productivity tasks and still small enough for travel.
 Updates to Samsung's DeX software even makes the Tab S8 a possible laptop substitute, letting you connect to a mouse and even an external display.
 A keyboard cover isn't included but one of Samsung's fantastic S Pens is, so you can use the big screen for note-taking and content creation right out of the box.

-Despite its more attainable price of $530 (or less) compared to the $850 Tab S7 Plus, the Galaxy Tab S7 FE retains an upscale feel.
+Despite its more attainable price compared to some other tablets, the Galaxy Tab S7 FE retains an upscale feel.
 The S7 FE is the same size as the Plus, with a 1.3-pound aluminum body and slim bezels around its 12.4-inch display that has a 2,560x1,600-pixel resolution.
 Samsung carefully trimmed the features of the Plus, such as going from four stereo speakers to two and switching from an AMOLED display to an LCD screen.
 The result is a big-screen Android tablet that still performs well and has a premium look and feel for significantly less money.
 It's currently being sold on Amazon for $400.

 The Lenovo Smart Tab P10 combines a tablet and a smart display into one 10-inch device.
 This Lenovo tablet comes with Android Oreo, front and rear cameras, fingerprint scanner and a Qualcomm Snapdragon 450 processor.
 When you set it on the dock, the Lenovo Tab becomes a smart display a lot like the Amazon Echo Show.